 3.1 CAGING

-The actuators are supplied with caging bolts.
-The caging bolt permits manual release of the brake in the event that fluid pressure is lost or not available.
-To manually release the brakes screw in the manual release bolt clockwise to open the brake shoes.
+All Kobelt spring applied / air released actuators can be supplied with manual release screws.
+The release screw permits manual release of the brake in the event that fluid pressure is lost or not available.
+To manually release the brakes;